Again (Janet Jackson song): Music video

-The accompanying music video for "Again" was directed by Jackson's then-husband René Elizondo, Jr. in 1993.
+The accompanying music video for "Again" was directed by Jackson's then-husband René Elizondo Jr. in 1993.
 It features actor Gary Dourdan as Jackson's lost love, with Jackson writing in her diary as she reminisces about her love through flashbacks.
 The alternative version of the video contains scenes from Poetic Justice playing on a television.
 The original video appears on the 1994 compilation janet. and the 2004 DVD From Janet to Damita Jo: The Videos, while the Poetic Justice version is included on the 2001 DVD edition of All for You.
-"Again" was published on YouTube in November 2010.
-The video has amassed more than 4.5 million views as of August 2022.
+"Again" was later made available by VEVO on YouTube in 2010, and had generated almost seven million views as of early 2024 on the platform.

 Live performances

 Since its release, Jackson has performed the song on all of her tours, including the janet.
 Tour, The Velvet Rope Tour, All for You Tour, Rock Witchu Tour, and the Number Ones, Up Close and Personal tour, where it was dedicated to Phoenix, Arizona and Oslo, Norway.
 She also performed it on the season 9 finale of American Idol.
 Jackson included the song on her 2015-2016 Unbreakable World Tour.
 "Again" was used as a video interlude on her State of the World Tour in 2017.
+Jackson included the song on her 2023 Together Again Tour.

-Accolades, covers and samples
+Covers and samples

-The song was nominated for a Golden Globe Award for Best Original Song in 1993.
-It also received a nomination for Best Original Song at the 66th Academy Awards, where Jackson performed the song live.
 "Again" was covered by How to Dress Well and appeared as a bonus track on his 2012 album Total Loss, which was also inspired by Janet's "The Velvet Rope".
 According to the singer Tom Krell, "What you're getting is not a report of a feeling, but a sonic presentation of the feeling," he said about the cover.
 The song was sampled by Iyaz on his 2010 single "Solo".
 According to Leah Greenblatt of Entertainment Weekly, "it riffs 'Again', without directly sampling either the main hook or re-upping the lyrics directly.
 The song just lifts a substantial chunk of Janet's lilting melody."
 The melody was also used in Stanley Clarke's song "Lucky Again" on his 1995 album At the Movies.